tjcarroll-lab/T1Bookend-DSC-Perfusion/README.md

 # Perfusion instructions

-This code takes repositories and returns both delay and dispersion correct and non delay and dispersion corrected CBF maps.
+This code takes repositories and returns both delay and dispersion correct and non delay and dispersion corrected CBF maps for a human scan.

 ## Pre-Processing preparatory requirements